s-em-i/tg_session_string/README.md

 <a name="license"></a>
 ## License
-`TDLib Flutter Client prebuilt Binaries` is licensed under the terms of the Boost Software License.
+This Repo is licensed under the terms of the Boost Software License.
 See [LICENSE_1_0.txt](http://www.boost.org/LICENSE_1_0.txt) for more information.